Open Accessibility Menu

 What is robotic surgery?

 Robotic surgery or robotic assisted surgery is a type of minimally invasive (laparoscopic) surgery where your surgeon uses robotic instruments to perform your surgery.
 Surgeons at Baton Rouge General will use one of four da Vinci surgical systems for your robotic-assisted surgery.
-The da Vinci Xi system represents the most advanced technology you can find in an operating room.
+The da Vinci Xi and Mako systems represent the most advanced technology you can find in an operating room.

 Advantages of robotic surgery